nmstate/nmstate.github.io/devel/yaml_api.md

 The `options` subsection of Linux bridge interface `bridge` section holds these
 options:

+ * `allow-extra-ports`: Boolean.
+When set to true, the verification stage of nmstate will ignore extra bridge ports not mentioned in `port` section.
+   This allows external tools to attach ports while nmstate is creating or updating the bridge.
+This option is not persisted because it only controls nmstate verification stage during apply action.
+The default value is false, which means verification will enforce bridge port list match with desired state.
  * `gc_timer`: Integer.
 Ignored when applying.
  * `group-addr`: String.
  * `group-forward-mask`: Integer.